jasonkradams/real-staging-ai/config/README.md

 # Configuration

-This directory contains environment-specific configuration files for the Virtual Staging AI backend services (API and Worker).
+This directory contains environment-specific configuration files for the Real Staging AI backend services (API and Worker).

 ## File Structure